-So I was having dinner the other night at this fine dining place.
+So I was having dinner the other night at this particular restaurant.
 It was actually a treat to me for somebody who “owed” me, and somehow I got to choose the restaurant.
 Nothing posh or fancy though.
 There was a budget cap!
 We happened to be really close by Ayala Triangle that time thus we decided to venture there first.
 Off we went to that little strip of fresh air, grass and greeneries in the middle of this vast concrete and steel jungle that is bustling Makati City, looking for somewhere nice to eat.

 There were a number of dining options.
 But there was this one restaurant that piqued my curiosity.